Automatik/MultiLevelAdapter/README.md

 * The abstract class `AbstractMultiLevelItem<R, T>` lets you define both the type of the item's id and the item itself, but you don't need to implement all the interface's methods.
 * The interface `MultiLevelLongItem<T>` is a shortcut and defines the id's type as `long` and lets you define the item's class.
 * The abstract class `AbstractMultiLevelLongItem<T>` is a shortcut and defines the id's type as `long` and implements all the interface's methods, but lets you define the item's class.
-* The abstract class `MultiLevelAdapter<R, T, VH>` already implements the logic behing collapsing and expanding items.
+* The abstract class `MultiLevelAdapter<T, VH>` already implements the logic behind collapsing and expanding items.
 You need only to call its listener when clicking collapse/expand.
 * The adapter's method `addItem` adds an item to the adapter's list.
 If the item's parent is collapsed, the item will be added to its parent's children and will not be showed in the `RecyclerView`.
 * The adapter's method `addItem` lets you add new items immediately, running on main UI thread, or delayed by using a Handler attached to main UI thread and adding the `addItemTask` to the message queue.
 This is to avoid possible heavy-blocking execution.
 In case `delayed` is `true` obviously the new item won't be immediately indexable in the list.
 * The adapter's method `addItem` lets you avoid to add redundant items by checking the item's id.